 Most playground surfaces contain some type of concrete or asphalt mix.
 The best outdoor surfaces are post-tension concrete that prevents cracking and has some cushioning that makes it better for joints.
 Indoor courts are typically wooden gym floors that are softer and easier on the body.
 However, I have played on as diverse as rubber-chip, carpet, and even roller-hockey courts.

 One primary difference in outdoor vs. indoor pickleball is the lines.
 Nowadays, most outdoor pickleball venues have dedicated courts with only one set of lines.
 Some courts still use both tennis and pickleball lines.
 On the other hand, indoor courts have various sets of lines for sports such as basketball and volleyball.
 One challenging aspect of indoor pickleball is clearly seeing the correct set of lines.
+Additionally, indoor pickleball courts often require diverse line configurations due to the multipurpose nature of the space, necessitating meticulous management for activities such as basketball, volleyball, and tennis court maintenance.

 Lighting on outdoor courts is a factor when the sun is directly in your eyes or when it begins to grow dark.
 At night, outdoor courts are often poorly lit, and it can be challenging to see the ball, especially when it is high.
 Indoor courts have consistent lighting throughout the day but vary significantly in lighting fixtures and brightness.